Foley, Alabama: Points of interest

-The City of Foley Antique Rose Trail features over five hundred varieties of fragrant roses.
+The City of Foley Antique Rose Trail features over 500 varieties of fragrant roses.

 OWA is a 520-acre resort destination located in Foley near the commercial corridor of South McKenzie Street.
 Owned and operated by the Poarch Band of Creek Indians, OWA's name is inspired from the Muscogee Creek term meaning “big water.”
 It opened in 2017, being centered around an artificial lake with an island (Dubbed Gravity Island), similarly to another Entertainment District, Broadway at the Beach in Myrtle Beach, South Carolina.
 The resort features an entertainment, shopping, and dining section called Downtown OWA, an amusement park section called The Park at OWA, with rides being supplied by Italian manufacturer Zamperla, including a rollercoaster called Rollin' Thunder, a copy of Thunderbolt at Zamperla's Luna Park, and a TownePlace Suites hotel.
 A water park known as Tropic Falls was announced in 2021; the first of the water park's two phases opened in June 2022.
 OWA also held the Gulf Coast Hot Air Balloon Festival for 2021.

-The commercial corridor of South McKenzie Street features a variety of stores and restaurants, including a Tanger Outlet.